 Rossana Martin, Senior Vice President, Global Sales – NA

 “It’s all about listening.
 I carefully research sessions and plan what to attend because I want to make sure I’m hearing what’s top of mind for buyers and suppliers.
 I schedule every minute of my time and work closely with team to make sure we divide and conquer.”

 - Don’t overcommit.
-Some shows a multi-day, sunup to sundown events.
+There are a ton of extracurricular parties, which could potentially make the conference a multi-day, sunup to sundown event.
 You can’t be everywhere with everyone.
 Why even try?

 - Don’t neglect your wellbeing.
 Eat well and hydrate properly.
 Rest each day.

 - Don’t be the life of the party.
 Seriously, just don’t.
 Enjoy the after-hours festivities but avoid doing anything you’ll regret later.

 - Don’t spend too much time with your own people.
 We tend to gravitate to familiar faces.
 Stretch yourself and build your network by seeking out peers and colleagues you don’t know but should.